openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onUrlLoadIntercept(callback: (event?: { data:string | WebResourceRequest }) => boolean)

 Called when the **\<Web>** component is about to access a URL.
-This API is used to determine whether to block the access.
+This API is used to determine whether to block the access, which is allowed by default.

 **Parameters**